 One objective of the College is to cultivate in the student a desire to know God and His Word.
 The required minor in Bible provides an excellent academic foundation.
 Daily chapel services provide a regular means of spiritual edification and refreshment.
-Through Biblical messages, Godhonoring music, and personal testimonies, students receive great encouragement in handling the pressures of college life.
-Specialized chapel services centering around specific spiritual topics are occasionally held to address applicable concerns.
 Each semester begins with a Christian Life Conference.
 The emphasis is on spiritual preparation for the challenges facing the student during the upcoming term of study.
 A Day of Prayer is set aside during the fall and spring semesters to provide opportunities for large and small group prayer sessions and directed services on this vital area of the Christian walk.
 Each term, the student's attention is directed to the need of world-wide missions through the weeklong missions conference.

-Realizing both the scriptural mandate and the importance of the local church, Clearwater Christian College supports the principle of believers gathering locally with other believers for corporate worship.
 The entire College family is expected to attend a Bible-believing church in the community during regularly held services.
 Through this practice, students not only receive additional spiritual encouragement, but also find an avenue for Christian service and a group of Christian friends outside of the College family from whom they can receive continuing support while in school.
-On Wednesday evenings, students attend their church's midweek service, participate in Christian service activities (usually in conjunction with their church) or are involved in the mid-week prayer service on campus.
+On Wednesday evenings, students attend their church's mid-week service, participate in Christian service activities (usually in conjunction with their church) or are involved in the mid-week prayer service on campus.

-The Christian Service program is the College's way of implementing the "applied" side of Christianity.
-Realizing that Christians are "saved to serve," the Christian Service program provides avenues for instilling a habit of regular ministry to those in need through directed training and the provision of appropriate opportunities.
-It is the desire of the College to have our graduates leave with a committment to serve the Lord in full-time Christian ministry or through the opportunities that arise through employment.
+Each full-time student is expected to participate in one Christian Service opportunity each week.
+The Christian Service program provides avenues for instilling a habit of regular ministry to those in need through directed training and the provision of appropriate opportunities.
+It is the desire of the College to have our graduates leave with a commitment to serve the Lord in full-time Christian ministry or through the opportunities that arise through employment.
 Each full-time student is expected to participate in one Christian Service opportunity each week.